 But, do humans have the same nutritional requirements as a chimp?

 4. The Majority of Dogs Can Easily Digest Grains

-While it's true that going grain free may help certain canines, it is unlikely to help your dog in the way that you think.
+While it's true that grain-free foods may help certain canines, it is unlikely to help your dog in the way that you think.

 5. The High Cost of Grain-Free Dog Foods

-So is grain free food bad for dogs?
+So is grain-free bad for dogs?
 In most cases, the answer is likely yes.
-Grain free diet for dogs can be good only for certain pets and in very specific cases.
-In large majority of instances, there is no need for your pet to be eating a grain free diet.
+A grain-free diet for dogs can be good only for certain pets and in specific cases.

-Moreover, studies have also found many cases where grain free diet can be worse for the dog than a grain-containing brand of commercial food.
+Moreover, studies have also found many cases where a grain-free diet can be worse for the dog than a grain-containing commercial food brand.

 If you decide to switch to or from a grain-free dog food diet, remember to do so carefully.
 Anytime you change your dog's food, it is important to do so slowly.